electricimp/Wiznet_5500/README.md

 ### listen(*port, callback*) ###

 This method finds a socket that is not in use and sets up a TCP server.
+Initialization must be complete before this method is called or an error will be thrown.

 #### Parameters ####